thndrthf/ZipLoc/README.md

 3. **Use LocViewFinalAQI** to produce pollutant level graphs.
 4. Optionally, run **LocView4** for enhanced graphical outputs.

+**NOTE: If you can't find the output files, check "MACINTOSH HD / USERS / YOUR USER NAME" - I think that's where it saves all this stuff, let me know if it's not working.
+It's still a little confusing even for me but it works!
+Keep in mind, the files from ZipLoc4 do not export until you type EXIT.
+Remember to type EXIT before closing the window to ensure you get your log files correctly. **

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.